ostamand/ostamand.github.io/_posts/2019-04-01-esp8266-micropython-setup.md

 ## Ampy Setup

 Although using the WebREPL to transfer files does work it is somewhat cumbersome.
-Therefore, I prefer to use ampy.
+I prefer to use ampy.

 1. Install ampy.